wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 		- | Scripted Pipeline | Declarative Pipeline |
 		  |`node {}` |  `pipeline { }` |
 		  | Groovy-based DSL | Specifically designed for configuring Jenkins projects as code |
-	- What are the four different parameters to specify an agent in Jenkins?
+	- What are the four different parameters to specify an agent in Jenkins? #flaschard